Corrugated board die behavior rarely comes from the cut line alone. Flute structure, crushing and waste release are solved together.

 Flute type changes die behavior

-- Mention box form and use direction.
+- Box form and use direction are mentioned.

 Too much pressure damages the board